-Geospecific culture includes 249 buildings, a runway, 20,377 vegetation elements, 2,632 miscellaneous shipping containers, turrets, airport instruments, fences, and stones, all of which are from MetaVR’s 3D model libraries, and placed with MetaVR Scenario Editor.
+Geospecific culture includes 249 buildings, a runway, 20,377 vegetation elements, 2,632 miscellaneous shipping containers, turrets, airport instruments, fences, and stones, all of which are from MVRsimulation’s 3D model libraries, and placed with MVRsimulation Scenario Editor.

 Note that due to the sensitivity and availability of high resolution overhead imagery of the occupied reefs in the South China Sea, we built this terrain without geographically specific imagery.
 A workflow in Terrain Tools would result in much higher fidelity terrain suitable for mission rehearsal if high resolution imagery, such as subinch imagery, were to be made available.

-Virtual Mischief Reef is available on MetaVR's Asia region terrain drive, or as a separate dataset that customers can obtain from MetaVR's Download Server.
+Virtual Mischief Reef is available on MVRsimulation's Asia region terrain drive, or as a separate dataset that customers can obtain from MVRsimulation's Download Server.